pubkey/async-test-util/README.md

         Error,                    // Error-type                                              (optional)
         'reachable'               // text-flag, throw if error-message does not include this (optional)
     );

+    // or you can pass a string-array to ensure all is in error message await AsyncTestUtil.assertThrows(
+        () => pingServer(),       // function that throws                                    (required)
+        Error,                    // Error-type                                              (optional)
+        ['route', 'reachable']    // text-flag, throw if error-message does not include this (optional)
+    );
 });

 // assertThrows returns the error